Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter4.md

 # Chapter 4: At the very best, only as friends, OK!?
 > Disqus volume 3 on [this page](https://potla1995.github.io/Chuuko-demo-Koi-ga-Shitai/3/).

-> _ETA_: October 2020.
-Life is busy...
+> I'm busy applying for jobs and writing my PhD thesis, so progress is slow and delayed...
 Also, a spoiler about the title.
 It's just Aramiya acting all tsundere.
 This chapter is very intense and has a lot of POV switching.
 Look forward to it!

 - - -